zhengruitao/zhengruitao.github.io/_pages/about.md

 * Jan.2019.
 Thank Fontile Education Fund for the <font color="#00FF7F"> Outstanding Undergraduate Student Scholarship</font>
  ￥30,000 for excellent academic performance (only 5 undergraduate students in our university)!
 * Sept.2018.
 Thank Samsung for the Samsung Scholarship!
 I am the only one student in our department awared for this honor!
 * Sept.2018.
-Thank Samsung for the Samsung Scholarship!
-I am the only one student in our department awared for this honor!
-Our team RQQST won the <b>first place</b> in <b>Course project showcase & competition</b> of Complex Electromechanical systems 2018</a>!
-The project is sponsored by Everwin Precision.</li>
+Our team RQQST won the <b>first place</b> in <b>Course project showcase & competition</b> of Complex Electromechanical systems 2018!
+The project is sponsored by Everwin Precision.